History of the Union

 The Indiana Memorial Union, known on campus as the IMU, is a vibrant gathering place for students, faculty, staff, alumni and guests of the University.

 In 1909, John Whittenberger, class of 1911, saw the need for an organization to bring about a spirit of collegiality on campus.
 Aided by President William Lowe Bryan and members of the faculty, the original “Indiana Union” was founded in 1909.
 Union Board was established at the first Indiana Union meeting with John Whittenberger as its president.
 Meetings, social events and other activities were all part of the newly organized union.

-The IMU was voted the best place to have fun on campus!
+The IMU has been voted the best place to have fun on campus!
 There’s always something happening at the IMU.
 Grab your friends and head to the IMU for some great fun.

 Today's Indiana Memorial Union traces its roots back to underclassman John Whittenberger, class of 1911.
 It was a time when the student body lacked a spirit of collegiality and rivalries between freshman and sophomores, fraternity members and independents had spawned class scraps "a la bullfights."
 Whittenberger believed that establishing a student union for the men of the university would help to change the hostile climate.